 Sure, I am just as passionate about the issues as I was before I left.
 But I also have more direction and less anger.
 It was a good thing!

 When was the last time you took a few hours to relax in the tub, enjoy a hot shower, or wrap up in your favorite bathrobe and tended to your skin?
 For many of us, self-care isn't in the schedule.
 We tend to the kids, the spouse, the chores before we tend to ourselves.

 This week schedule some time to love yourself.
-Light some candles, apply a mud mask, actually wash and condition your hair.
-And ladies… you don’t have to shave those legs and tender areas, but it’s almost Valentines Day and if you feel like you need a little extra attention to those places… this would be a good time for that.
+Light some candles, apply a mud mask!
+And ladies… you don't have to shave those legs and tender areas, but it's still warm out and if you feel like you need a little extra attention to those places… this would be a good time for that.

 Get In The Kitchen And Dance!